AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

 ❌ **No data classification:** Key incident fields (e.g., title, urgency, assignedTo, and conversation messages) are missing sensitivity classifications which are required for triggering audit logs and managing data retention policies.

-❌ **Compliance Gap:** The absence of required privacy annotations for incident records creates a compliance gap with regulations like GDPR and other industry standards, potentially leading to legal penalties and security breaches.
+❌ **Compliance gap:** The absence of required privacy annotations for incident records creates a compliance gap with regulations like GDPR and other industry standards, potentially leading to legal penalties and security breaches.

 ## 💥 3.
 Exploitation
 In this section, you will demonstrate the exploitation of the vulnerability through the following steps:

  - Integrate the audit logging feature into your CAP (Cloud Application Programming) application.
- - Build and deploy the application in its current vulnerable state to SAP BTP Cloud Foundry environment.
+ - Build and deploy the application in its current vulnerable state to SAP BTP, Cloud Foundry environment.
  - Verify the deployment to confirm the application is operational and ready for demonstrating the exploitation of the vulnerability in subsequent steps.
  - Simulate a support user accessing and updating sensitive incident data.
- - Configure audit log viewer access permissions for your user.
+ - Configure SAP Audit Log Viewer service access permissions for your user.
- - Use the SAP Audit Log Viewer to Verify Insufficient Logging.
+ - Use the SAP Audit Log Viewer service to verify insufficient logging.

 #### 🪜 Step 1.
 Integrate Audit Logging Feature into CAP Application

-- ⚠️ Note: Ensure **[@cap-js/audit-logging](../ex3.1/README.md#step-1-add-audit-logging-dependency)** is Installed.
+- ⚠️ Note: Ensure **[@cap-js/audit-logging](../ex3.1/README.md#step-1-add-audit-logging-dependency)** is installed.

-- ▶️ **Action:** Execute the following command in your terminal
+- ▶️ **Action:** Execute the following command in your terminal:
     ```
       cds add audit-logging --plan standard
     ```

   - Open [mta.yaml](./mta.yaml) and scroll to the line 207 - **resources:** section (no edit required).
-  - Confirm the following resource exists under the **resources:** section
+  - Confirm the following resource exists under the **resources:** section:

     ```
     - name: incident-management-auditlog